A while back, we decided to try something new. Monthly contests inspired by writing prompts, calling for submissions of under 1,000 words.

 The Monthly Muse ran for four months and inspired more than 500 new works of fiction, nonfiction, and poetry.
 The quality of submissions was strikingly high, and we were thrilled to name 40 Finalists and publish 24 Prize Winners.

 Each winner received a specially curated Enigma Prize and publication online and in print.
 The entire collection, Musepaper, Volume 1, will be available in hardcover and paperback in September, 2019.
 The collection is brilliant, funny, and deep, each work a beautiful little masterpiece.

 That all of this creative genius was inspired by writing prompts is incredible.
 It’s a testament to the possibilities of spontaneous writing, the gift of deadlines, and the artistry that can be unleashed when we dare to reach and write outside our comfort zones.
 Those realizations, along with the support, feedback, and participation of our writing community, inspired us to create this new incarnation: Musepaper.

 We want to give a high-five and a huge hug to everyone who answered our call, showed up, and put forth their best work.
 This isn’t a zero sum game.
 Together, we did something really special.

 Now let’s do it again.

 P.S.
 The collective evolution has begun!
-The final cover design of Musepaper, Volume I (August 2019) is in the hands of our new Members.
-There are three striking designs to choose from.
-Subscribe today and you help shape Musepaper’s evolution from the very start.
+The final cover design of Musepaper, Volume I (September 2019) is in the hands of our Subscribers.
+There is currently a two-way tie and we need your help.
+Subscribe today and help shape Musepaper’s evolution from the very start.